What is Social Media Warfare?

-Distorting the facts involves the creation of information that twists, changes or exaggerates the original information to make it appear different.
+Distorting the facts involves the creation of information that twists, changes, or exaggerates the original information to make it appear different.
 Russia and the USA have used a technique called a ‘Twitter War’ when discussing the Ukrainian crisis.
-This often leads to a distortion of the facts as we can see from the image on the left.
+This often leads to a distortion of the facts, as we can see from the image on the left.

 It is also possible to hack the official accounts of government or state agencies using them to propagate distorted information.
-A recent Tweet by Associated Press claimed there had been an attack on the White House which included an injured president.
+A recent Tweet by Associated Press claimed there had been an attack on the White House, which included an injured president.
 Within minutes, a massive dip in the S&P 500 index had occurred.
 It transpired to have been the Syrian Electronic Army.

-Distraction involves the spread of “informational fog” highlighting individual shocking incidents, deceiving people and taking their attention away from other important events.
+Distraction involves the spread of “informational fog,” highlighting individual shocking incidents, deceiving people, and taking their attention away from other important events.
 Consider the following example: the ‘shocking’ video on the right, as it is labelled, is a blatant attempt to attract attention.

 Another example is the use of internet trolling to garble online discussions and lead them somewhere else.
-Known as a “flame war” in the terminology of social media warfare, people give extreme opinions on social media networks especially Facebook and Twitter and spread hatred.
-They also have the option of writing in their language, e.g. Ukrainian so that the Russians would not be able to comprehend it.
+Known as a “flame war” in the terminology of social media warfare, people give extreme opinions on social media networks, especially Facebook and Twitter, and spread hatred.
+They also have the option of writing in their language, e.g., Ukrainian, so that the Russians would not be able to comprehend it.
 Internet trolling is also a term connected to cyber espionage.

 Trolling has become a fully-fledged and organised strategy for social media warfare, hence its continued rise.

 The final of the ‘The 4 Ds of social media warfare’ is dismay.
 Dismay is where there is a threat of conflict, or implied threat if an individual course of action will be pursued.
 In recent years, much has been made of Russia talking up its nuclear capability.
 To quote Financial Times commentator Gideon Rachman, “I have little doubt that one aim of all this nuclear posturing from Moscow is precise to get western commentators talking about a Russian nuclear threat.
-Russia is desperate to stop the west supplying military aid to Ukraine.
-So, they want to get across the message that any such escalation would provoke a ferocious reaction from Moscow and – who knows – perhaps even the use of nuclear weapons.”
+Russia is desperate to stop the west from supplying military aid to Ukraine.
+So, they want to get across the message that any such escalation would provoke a violent reaction from Moscow and – who knows – perhaps even the use of nuclear weapons.”
 A direct attempt to intimidate opponents and force a change of direction.

 Fake news continues to spread at an alarming rate.
 With no reliable way of detecting it, it is essential that we consider all of the 4 Ds of social media warfare when consuming news.
-The development of technology and access to smartphones has made everyone out there an ‘information actor’.
+The development of technology and access to smartphones has made everyone out there an ‘information actor.’
 Also, people now express their opinions without worrying about the consequences or taking responsibility for their spoken words.

 Points to consider when consuming news: